 My first thought, when I heard this statement was good for her.

-Basically the person was saying she was different and that was unacceptable.
+Basically, the person making the statement was saying she was different and that was unacceptable.

-She dressed differently, had an unusual look, came from a different type of family background (her father had tattoos apparently?)
+In their eyes, she dressed differently, had an unusual look and came from a different type of family background.

 I understand our human need to be accepted and loved.
 I comprehend that many people see fitting in as part of that overall plan.